-Belgium gunman 'killed day before attack'
+Belgium gunman 'had killed the day before'

 The gunman also took a female cleaner hostage at a school before being killed by police.

-Police sources quoted in local media said the man was heard shouting "Allahu Akbar" ("God is greatest" in Arabic).
+Officials said the 31-year-old man had shouted "Allahu Akbar" ("God is greatest" in Arabic) several times during the attack.

-Belgian broadcaster RTBF said the gunman was let out from prison on temporary release on Monday where he had been serving time on drug offences.
-It said he might have been radicalised while in jail.
+He was let out from prison on temporary release on Monday where he had been serving time for theft and drug offences.
+Local media report that he may have been radicalised while in jail.

 "There are signs he was radicalised in prison, but is it that radicalisation which drove him to commit these acts?"
 Mr Jambon said on RTL radio.